I’ve started noticing a pattern.

 In other words, I’ll show you some potential paths out of the giving-your-thinking-away-for-free trap.

-Let’s get into Part 1.
+Let’s get into part one.

 How we used to give away our expertise